Rose Mofford: Later life

 After leaving office, Mofford dedicated her time to civic and charitable activities.
 She served as chair of the campaign committee of Attorney General Terry Goddard's unsuccessful 2010 election bid for Governor of Arizona.
 She worked with former lawmaker Leo Corbet to help people in Arizona get organ transplants under the state health insurance.
 She often visited residence homes for the elderly, and washed, sorted, and donated clothes to homeless shelters until she was 91.

 Even after she left office, Mofford was considered a mentor to several Arizona politicians.
 She would often use her influence in politics to help others rise up in the ranks.
 Former Senator Dennis DeConcini remembered asking Mofford for advice after taking a job as a gubernatorial staffer.
 Mofford would make calls for him which "opened a lot of doors" according to DeConcini.

 In the 2004 US presidential election, Mofford was on the slate of prospective Democratic electors for Arizona supporting the presidential campaign of then-US Senator John Kerry.
 Arizona was won by incumbent President George W. Bush that year.

 In a 2010 interview, Mofford said, "I attribute my success in life to my roots, religion, and my Rolodex".
 She started the Rolodex when she began working in government in 1940, eventually compiling 4,000 contacts.

 Personal life

 In 1957, Rose Perica married Thorald Robert "Lefty" Mofford, a captain with the Phoenix Police Department.
 The couple divorced after a decade, but remained friends until his death in 1983; Rose Mofford retained Lefty's surname.
 They did not have children, and Rose Mofford never remarried.

 Mofford identified as a devout Catholic.
 She considered religion to be a driving force in her success both in politics and as a leader.
 She contributed to the Missionaries of Charity, a foundation created by Mother Teresa.
-Her commitment to her faith was thought to have made her more popular among Arizonians.
+Her commitment to her faith was thought to have made her more popular among Arizonans.